innovation meets education

 What Secretary DeVos Needs to Hear (the Washington Post)

 A Basic Flaw in the Argument Against Affirmative Action (with Linda Darling-Hammond)

 Not Bill Gates (A Q&A with Valerie Strauss of the Washington Post).

 Rethinking College Admissions (with Sir Ken Robinson).

 I’m active on Twitter (@dintersmith).
-And with far fewer resources than our mega-foundations, I feel honored to have supported a number of great initiatives.
-To see my total list of commitment (I ‘m a believer in complete transparaency), here’s my Portfolio.
+While I have far fewer resources than our mega-foundations, I am proud to support a number of great initiatives.
+To see my total list of commitments (I ‘m a believer in complete transparaency), here’s my Portfolio.

 In 2012, I was appointed by President Obama to represent the United States at the United Nations General Assembly, where I focused on education and entrepreneurship.
 I think academic credentials are overweighted, but for those curious, I graduated from the College of William and Mary with High Honors in English and Physics and went on to get a PhD in Engineering from Stanford, where I also taught.

-I’m on a mission — helping catalyze and accelerate progress in our schools.
+I’m on a mission to help catalyze and accelerate progress in our schools.
 We need to equip our children with skillsets and mindsets that are essential in a world of innovation.
-I can’t overstate how fast machine intelligence is accelerating (although this short video makes the point), and no school can be complacent.
-My travels have convinced me that our best path forward is to let our teachers do what they entered the profession to do — engage and inspire these kids — and draw on the insights of our most innovative teachers.
+I can’t overstate how fast machine intelligence is accelerating (and this short video makes the point).
+No school can be complacent.
+My travels have convinced me that our best path forward is to let our teachers do what they entered the profession to do — engage and inspire our kids — and draw on the insights of our most innovative teachers.